Organizational Development Consultant Ed Krow

 What is the role of Organizational Development?

 A good Organizational Development professional knows that once the company strategy is set it is time to conduct a gap analysis to determine the company’s current culture and climate compared to where it wants to go.
-Oftentimes the analysis show deficiencies in leadership training and development, employee engagement, teamwork, and employment brand.
+Oftentimes the analysis shows deficiencies in leadership training and development, employee engagement, teamwork, and employment brand.
 The Organizational Development professional’s role is to implement processes to drive change in those areas.

 Climate and culture are two different things, though they are often used interchangeably.
 Climate is an employee’s perception of the work environment and is greatly influenced by the frontline managers and supervisors.
 Ultimately if employees feel supported by their manager, they are more motivated, and the workplace climate is viewed positively.